History

 History Coordinator

-Hello, my name is Caroline Baker, and I am the history subject coordinator at Cheadle Primary.
-My job is to ensure that the provision at history at our school is of the highest standard.
-I aim for the study of History to be engaging, enjoyable, and rigorous.
+Hello, my name is Mrs Ord and I have recently become the history subject coordinator at Cheadle Primary School.
+My job is to ensure that the teaching and learning of history is not only to the highest standard but is also engaging and rigorous.

-I am enormously proud of the history curriculum at Cheadle Primary and the education we provide for all our children.
-If you have any questions about our curriculum, please don’t hesitate to get in contact.
+If you have any questions about our history curriculum, please don’t hesitate to get in contact.

 Curriculum and implementation